Ferrero’s activities to achieve sustainability along its hazelnut value chain include the traceability of this ingredient.

 Ferrero’s first agrifarm, Agrichile, was established in 1991 in Chile, which has a favourable climate for hazelnut cultivation.
 The result of more than 25 years of Agrichile activity, combining the expertise of our agronomists and the high skills of Chilean farmers, has been the creation of a full value chain.
 Ferrero’s own production processes in Chile have been certified in 2019 under the Sustainably Grown standard by SCS Global Services, an accredited certification program.
 It provides assurance that hazelnuts meet several environmental standards, that farm workers and farm communities are protected and engaged, and that the farm is economically resilient.

 We are also sourcing our hazelnuts from Oregon in the USA.
 Oregon has a long and well-established tradition (the first cultured hazelnut tree was planted in Scottsburg in 1858) and expertise in the cultivation of hazelnuts.
-Hazelnut cultivation in Oregon achieves the highest levels of traceability and is concentrated in the Willamette Valley in the north western part of the state, near the Pacific Ocean.
+Hazelnut cultivation in Oregon achieves high levels of traceability and is concentrated in the Willamette Valley in the north western part of the state, near the Pacific Ocean.
 The oceanic climate in this region is favourable to hazelnut cultivation and allows high-quality hazelnuts of North American varieties to be grown.

 Joining forces with key stakeholders